Bonmoniq legal

 | Cloudflare Inc. | Delivery of the website and Service interface, CDN, DNS, DDoS protection, network security and edge caching | United States, with a global edge network | Standard Contractual Clauses, DPF where certified and applicable contractual safeguards |

-| Sinch AB | Communications infrastructure: numbers, voice, SMS, and RCS | Sweden, EU | EU operator, GDPR-native |
+| Sinch AB | Telephony number provisioning, voice and SMS routing for EU numbers | Sweden, EU | EU processor, GDPR-native |

 International transfers